jezzsantos/saastack/README_DERIVATIVE.md

 ### LocalStack (AWS Emulator)

-> You only need to perform this step once, prior to running any of the `Integration.Persistence` tests against AWS infrastructure (e.g., CloudWatch, SQS queues, S3 Buckets, RDS/Dynamo databases, etc)
+> You only need to perform this step once, prior to running any of the `Integration.Persistence` tests against AWS infrastructure (e.g., CloudWatch, SQS queues, S3 Buckets, RDS/Dynamo databases, etc.)

 In a Terminal window: